bbc/audio-orchestration/test/Readme.md

 // object is in a specific device: expect(allocations).toHaveObjectInDevice('my-object-id', 'my-device-id');

+// object is only in a specific device: expect(allocations).toHaveObjectOnlyInDevice('my-object-id', 'my-device-id');

 // object is in a specific device, with a specific gain: expect(allocations).toHaveObjectInDeviceWithGain('my-object-id', 'my-device-id', 0.67);